openframeworks/ofBook/03a_OOPs!/chapter.md

 By the end of this chapter you should understand how to create your own objects and have a lot of balls bouncing on your screen!

 ##• 2 - What is OOP
-Object Oriented Programming is a programming paradigm based on the use of objects and their interactions. **[KL: Some terms and definitions used within OOP are listed below:]**
+Object Oriented Programming is a programming paradigm based on the use of objects and their interactions.
+Some terms and definitions used within OOP are listed below:

 -A Class defines the characteristics of a thing - the object - and its behaviors; it defines not only its properties and attributes but also what it can do.